AndyObtiva/abstract_feature_branch/README.md

 >       # perform alternate logic
 >     end

-Note that <code>feature_enabled?</code> returns false if the feature is disabled and nil if the feature is non-existent (practically the same effect, but nil can sometimes be useful to detect if a feature is referenced).
+Note that <code>feature_enabled?</code> returns `false` if the feature is disabled and `nil` if the feature is non-existent (practically the same effect, but nil can sometimes be useful to detect if a feature is referenced).

+`feature_enabled?` supports multi-threaded code (i.e. usage from multiple parallel threads, as possible in JRuby).

 - List all configured features for a particular environment: